DanielAdam13/CupheadRecreation/README.md

   <h2 align="center">CUPHEAD</h2>

   <p align="center">
    Cuphead is a classic run and gun action game heavily focused on boss battles.
-Inspired by cartoons of the 1930s, the visuals and audio are painstakingly created with the same techniques of the era
+Inspired by cartoons of the 1930s, the visuals and audio are painstakingly created with the same techniques of the era.
     <br />
     <strong>Original game : </strong>
     <a href="https://cuphead.fandom.com/wiki/Cuphead_(video_game)"><strong>General info »</strong></a>